physiozoo/physiozoo.github.io/_pages/home.md

       icon: laptop-code
       url: "https://github.com/physiozoo/physiozoo/"

-excerpt: "Heart Rate Variability analysis of Human and animal electrophysiological data"
+excerpt: "Heart Rate Variability analysis of human and animal electrophysiological data"

 intro:
   - excerpt: 'PhysioZoo is a collaborative platform dedicated to the study of